Cam Gallagher Player Props: Guardians vs. Royals

 Cam Gallagher At The Plate

-- He has not hit a home run in his 30 games this year.
+- He has not gone deep in his 33 games this season.

-- Gallagher has driven in a run in four games this season (13.3%), including two games with multiple runs batted in.
+- In four games this year (12.1%), Gallagher has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four games this year (13.3%), but has had no multi-run games.
+- He has scored in five games this year (15.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.